storagebits/KISSS/README.md

 ![KISSS - Keep It Simple Slide Scanner](https://github.com/storagebits/KISSS/blob/master/images/intro.jpg?raw=true)

 ## About this project
 K.I.S.S.S.
 Keep It Simple Slide Scanner is an other DIY slide scanner project.
+Here you'll find informations about

-It uses a simple projector lens trick which allows a DSLR to capture a slide by photographing it directly frm
+It uses a simple projector lens trick which allows a DSLR to capture a slide by photographing it directly from the projector instead from the projected picture.

+IMAGE PROJECTOR

 My dad was doing a lot (LOT) of photographies

+IMAGE STOCK

 ## Hardware components
  - Slide projector with wired remote